Privacy statement and specific conditions

 6. How do we protect and safeguard your personal data?

-In order to protect your personal data, the Commission has put in place a number of technical and organisational measures.
+In order to protect your personal data, ELA has put in place a number of technical and organisational measures in place.
 Technical measures include appropriate actions to address online security, risk of data loss, alteration of data or unauthorised access, taking into consideration the risk presented by the processing and the nature of the personal data being processed.
 Organisational measures include restricting access to the personal data solely to authorised persons with a legitimate need to know for the purposes of this processing operation.

 7. Who has access to your personal data and to whom is it disclosed?

-Information on jobseekers' CVs is made available, for display purposes, to employers registered and verified by the site administrator acting on behalf of the controller.
-If these organisations reprocess the CV information obtained, this processing has to be in compliance with Regulation (EU) 2018/1725 and the General Data Protection Regulation (Regulation (EU) 2016/679).
+Information on jobseekers' CVs is made available, for display purposes, to EURES Members of the organising and co-organising countries and employers registered, verified by the external contractor acting on behalf of the controller.
+If these organisations reprocess the CV information obtained, this processing has to be in compliance with Regulation (EU) 2018/1725 and the General Data Protection Regulation (Regulation (EU) 2016/679), and they will be considered independent controllers.

 Information on registered jobseekers or employers will not be disclosed to anybody external to the EURES network.